2014 – 2018

 1. Blights Out

-Imani Jacqueline Brown is an artist, activist, and researcher from New Orleans.
-Her work investigates the continuum of Extractivism, which spans from settler-colonial genocide and slavery to contemporary gentrification, fossil fuel production.
+Imani Jacqueline Brown is an artist, activist, and researcher from New Orleans, living in London.
+Her work investigates the 'continuum of extractivism', which spans from settler-colonial genocide and slavery to fossil fuel production.
 In exposing the layers of violence and resistance that form the foundations of settler colonial society, she opens space to imagine paths to ecological reparations.